"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 "N", "O", "P", "Q", "R", "S", "T", "U", "V", "W", "X", "Y", "Z"

-ROCKER SWITCH.
+Rocker Switch.
 A style of mechanical switch that uses a rocking action to turn the switch on and off.
-A rocker switch may control on or more circuits.
+A rocker switch may control one or more circuits.
 Refer here for a listing of Rocker Switch Manufacturers.
+A rocker switch may be momentary

 Panel Mount Rocker Switch